- Publication 536 - Introductory Material

 Worksheet 2.
-Worksheet To Figure NOL Carryover From 2018 to 2019 (For an NOL Carryforward From a Year Before 2018 (When 2018 is an Intervening Year))
+Worksheet To Figure NOL Carryover From 2019 to 2020 (For an NOL Carryforward From a Year Before 2018 (When 2018 Is an Intervening Year))

 For Use by Individuals, Estates, and Trusts (Keep for your records.)

-See the instructions under Worksheet 2 in NOL Carryover From 2018 to 2019, earlier.
+See the Worksheet 2 instructions under NOL Carryover From 2019 to 2020, earlier.

 |NOL Year __________|